vrama91/cider/README.md

 CIDEr-D (CIDEr Defended) which is more robust to gaming effects.

 ## Important Note ##
-CIDEr by default computes IDF values using the reference sentences provided.
+CIDEr by default (with idf parameter set to "corpus" mode) computes IDF values using the reference sentences provided.
 Thus, CIDEr score for a reference dataset with only 1 image will be zero.
-Using more images (atleast 1000) will be better as IDF counts will be estimated more accurately.
+When evaluating using one (or few) images, set idf to "coco-val-df" instead, which uses IDF from the MSCOCO Vaildation Dataset for reliable results.

 ## Requirements ##
 - java 1.8.0